OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ProcessRasterGraph/ProcessRasterGraph.md

 ...
 ```

-### Raster Graph with Location on Y-axis and Time on X-axis ###
+## Multiple Time Series ##

-It is often helpful to visualize all of the time series in a geographic area,
+It is often helpful to visualize multiple time series in a geographic area,
 for example, all streamflow along a stream reach, or all precipitation stations in a basin.
-In this case, displaying locations on the Y-axis and time on the X-axis is an effective
+In this case, displaying locations on the Y-axis and time on the X-axis is an effective visualization technique.
-visualization technique.
 The time series can be sorted appropriately to control order on the Y-axis.

+*   Display period:
-*   Full period can be displayed for larger interval (year, month)
+    +   The full period can be displayed for larger interval (year, month).
+    +   A partial period can be displayed for smaller interval (for example days if 15Minute data).
+*   Year type:
-    *   The output year type can indicate the months to sum for a year.
+    +   The output year type can indicate the months to sum for a year.
-*   Partial period can be displayed for smaller interval (month if a long period, day, sub-day)
+*   Interval:
+    +   Time series values for intervals that include date and time are interval-ending values.
+        Therefore, the output start is decremented by one interval for display purposes to show the full time interval.
+    +   Time series values for intervals that include only date apply for the full date.
+        Therefore, the output end is incremented by one interval for display purposes to show the full date interval.

 The following example displays 50 years of monthly data for streams along a reach.